 (a) A postgraduate qualification will consist of a number of credits accumulated from taught courses and/or research courses, at 700-level or above, as specified in the Qualification Regulations.

-(b) For the award of the degree, diploma or certificate a pass is required in each course in the qualification.
-A student may re-enrol and be re-examined only once in a failed course.
+(b) For the award of the degree, diploma or certificate a passing grade is required in each course in the qualification.
+A student can re-enrol and be re-examined only once in a failed course.

 Research Reports and Theses